 Figure 2 – Class Diagram of GUI Component

-GUI was designed using JavaFx Scene Builder.
+GUI was designed using JavaFX Scene Builder.
 The class diagram of the component is shown in Figure 2.
-UIController implements the Observer pattern internally, controlling the display elements as well as communication with Logic.
+UIController implements the Observer pattern internally to control the display elements and communicate with Logic.

-Figure 3 depicts the interactions between the User, GUI and Logic during initialization:
+The interactions between the User, GUI and Logic during initialization is depicted in Figure 3.

 Figure 3 – Sequence Diagram for Initialization